Legacy technical debt retirement decisions

 1. A previous attempt to retire this debt was abandoned

 First, it’s reasonable to assume that these previous attempts weren’t founded on any recognition of the wickedness of the DRP or the DDRP.
 Few such efforts are.
-(A Google search for the two phrases “technical debt” and “wicked problem” yields less than 1000 results) (update 12 Nov 2018: 1160 results; 24 May 2021: 246,000 results) Consider first the DDRP.
+(A Google search for the two phrases “technical debt” and “wicked problem” yields less than 1000 results) (update 12 Nov 2018: 1160 results) Consider first the DDRP.
 If it is a wicked problem, proceeding as if it were not would very likely fail.
 If the designers of the previous DDRP did assume that it was a wicked problem, investigating their approach could prove invaluable, and save much time and effort.
 An analogous argument applies for the DRP itself.

 Second, if the previous attempt to execute a DRP with similar objectives has left traces of itself in the DBA, and if those traces must be taken into account while executing the DDRP, they might complicate the DRP, and they might be incompletely addressed in the DDRP.
 To the extent that these conditions prevail, Criterion 5 is satisfied, and the DDRP exhibits wickedness.